jiteshm17/Tensorflow-Object-Detection-API-Google-Colab/README.md

     * Change the `min_dimension` and `max_dimension` to the height and width of your images in lines 13 and 14.

     * I have changed the optimizer from `momentum_optimizer` to `adam` since it showed greater convergence speed.
 It is however not necessary to do so.
-You can learn more about changing the optimizer and other parameters by referring to this [link][2] if you wish.
+You can learn more about changing the optimizer and other parameters by following this [link][2]

     * In line 107, you need to give the path from where the model should restore parameters during training.
 If you are training for the first time, then you can give the path of the mode.ckpt file which was downloaded using Google Colab.
-The path is something like '/content/faster_rcnn_inception_v2_coco_2018_01_28/model.ckpt'.
+The path is something like `/content/faster_rcnn_inception_v2_coco_2018_01_28/model.ckpt`.
 If you already have trained for a certain number of steps(let's say 5023) and wish to restore training from there, you can replace the path with this `/content/drive/My Drive/folder_containing_checkpoints/model.ckpt-5023`.
 (The space between 'My' and 'Drive' in the path is intentionally kept and will not cause any error)

     * You can choose whether to keep data augmentation or not in line 114.
 If you don't need it, you can just remove lines 114-117.